DhruvBundheliya/custom-fe-be/README.md

 ## Running the Backend
 To run the backend server, follow these steps:

+pre-requisites: `python 3.11`

 1. Navigate to the backend directory.
-2. Install dependencies for the backend using pip install flask
+2. Install dependencies for the backend using `pip install requirements.txt`.
-3. Start the backend server using python app.py.
+3. Start the backend server on development using `python app.py`.

 ## Building and Serving the Static Content